How to Screen Record in Windows 7 (2025)

 Spread out this post to help more users now!

-Method 2: How to Record Screen in Windows 7 via PowerPoint
+Record Screen in Windows 7 Free via PowerPoint

-Besides using a professional screen recorder, you can also use a tool you frequently use in your daily or work life.
+Besides using a professional Windows 7 screen recorder, you can also use a tool you frequently use in your daily or work life.
 It is PowerPoint.
-In fact, PowerPoint can also be used as a screen recorder to capture a computer's display and any playing audio.
+In fact, PowerPoint can also be used as a screen recorder to capture a computer's display.
 You can also save the recording as a distinct video file in PowerPoint.
-Here's how to use Microsoft PowerPoint to record a computer screen.
+However, you need to keep in mind that the screen recording feature is limited to PowerPoint 2013 and later versions, and it cannot capture your system sound.
+If you need to capture your Windows 7 screen with system sound, you'd better try EaseUS RecExperts.

 Step 1.
 Open PowerPoint, and then create a new slide.